 - Focus Group Ending: Audiences didn't like the original ending with Scott and Knives getting together because, as Knives says in the ending actually used, she's "too good for him", and it made the whole fight for Ramona pointless.
-So the ending was changed and Scott and Ramona hook up.
+The ending was then changed so that Scott and Ramona end up together.

 - During the title sequence, each billed actor has images of their character traits and motifs in the background during their card (corresponding numbers for the evil exes, cell phone battery for Kieran Culkin as Wallace, sai for Ellen Wong/Knives, etc.)

-- When Scott is asking people at the party for information on Ramona, one person say "She has men dying at her feet" which pretty much happens to Scott and maybe some of the other exes.
+- When Scott is asking people at the party for information on Ramona, one person says "She has men dying at her feet", which pretty much happens to Scott and maybe some of the other exes.

 - The one boss Scott can't beat in Ninja Ninja Revolution is the Nega-Ninja.
-And then Knives add "Don't beat yourself up about it".
+And then Knives adds "Don't beat yourself up about it".